samknight/slack_applescript/README.md

 Must include either a channel name (#channel-name) or username (@user.name)
 ```
+  # Not backwards compatible with v1 of slack_applescripts
-  send message "#general this is an automated message"
+  send message "this is an automated message"
-  send message "@line.manager this is an automated message"
+  send message "this is an automated message" in channel "#general"
-  send message "#general this is an automated message" in workspace "My Company"
+  send message "this is an automated message" in channel "#general" in workspace "My Company"
 ```

 - Switch workspaces